-Following major changes to the public health system, responsibility for public health transferred to local authorities on 1st April 2013.
-Fifteen staff transferred into the council under NHS terms and conditions including pay.
-A Director of Public Health has been recruited on Brent terms and conditions.
+Following major changes to the public health system, responsibility for public health transferred to local authorities on 1 April 2013.
+Fifteen staff transferred into the council under NHS terms and conditions including pay, seven of which are still employed by Brent.
+A Director of Public Health was recruited on Brent terms and conditions.